Hallowell Davis: Early life

 Hallowell Davis was born on August 31, 1896, in New York City, the son of attorney Horace A. Davis, and Anna Norwood (née Hallowell) Davis.
 His great-grandfather was Massachusetts Governor John Davis, and his grandfather was Civil War Officer Norwood Penrose Hallowell.
 He graduated from Harvard College in 1918, where he was the class orator at graduation.
-He earned his medical degree from Harvard Medical School in 1922 and then spent a year at the University of Cambridge where he was trained as an electrophysiologist in the laboratory of Edgar Adrian, 1st Baron Adrian.
+He earned his medical degree from Harvard Medical School in 1922 and then spent a year at the University of Cambridge where he was trained in electrophysiology in the laboratory of Edgar Adrian.

 In 1925, Harvard named Davis to serve as an official tutor and instructor in pre-medical sciences, as a means of helping prepare students intending to advance to Harvard and other medical schools to "get the soundest general foundation possible for their medical education".
 After the year in England, he returned to teach at Harvard and became an assistant professor at Harvard College in 1927 and the school's first tutor in biochemical sciences, later becoming the director of the school's Psycho-Acoustic Laboratory.
 He was elected to the American Academy of Arts and Sciences in 1929.